KROIA/Voicemail-Box/Software/BSP_VoiceMailBox/documentation/I2S.md

 ## Usage
 CubeMX generates a **I2S_HandleTypeDef** instance in the **main.c** The **I2S** class needs access to that handle.
 Since the C++ code can't be used directly in the **main.c**, another way of getting to the handle is needed.
-Make sure the C++ application is setup, you can find the instructions on how to do so [here](CppFromC.md).

 #### Modify main.h and main.c
 In the **main.h** create a get function that returns a pointer to the handle we want.